owcer/code-api/README.md

  * softMaxPlayers is the number of players that matchmaking will route to using "Quick Play".
  * Once the softMaxPlayers limit is reached, this lobby can only be joined by requesting the lobby name or joining a friend.
  *
- * maxPlayers is the absolute maximum: a lobby will not have more players than this.
+ * maxPlayers is the absolute maximum: a lobby cannot have more players than this.
  * Tip: softMaxPlayers should be around 90% of maxPlayers *
  * WARNING: This change is not immediate, as it takes a while for matchmaking to find out.